Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Extensions of the method of Section

+instead of Eq.~\eqref{eq:finalW2gradApprox}, where $sign(x)$ is equal to $+1$ or $-1$ depending on the sign of $x$.
 We emphasize that the distances between the cumulative densities are therefore not taken into account when computing the gradients of the Wasserstein-1, although this is the case for Wasserstein-2 distances.